msb1/covid19-tracker-fitter/README.md

 Data is updated at 8pm EST each day.
 Hospitalization data has not been available each day so it is not included at present but will be added in upcoming days.</h6>

-<h6>Note: for the past week there have been dramatic adjustments to the deaths attributed
+<h6>Note: there have been dramatic adjustments to the deaths attributed
 to COVID19 in several states, especially in New York.
 This of course significantly changes model predictions.
 Hopefully, this is honest reporting but there are issues of concern which stem from adding many deaths to the COVID19 count without knowledge of whether COVID19 was involved - e.g., no COVID19